 The European Chemicals Agency Echa is preparing the regulation of per- and polyfluorinated alkyl substances, or PFAS for short.
 The environmental persistence of the substances alone justifies a comprehensive ban, says Juliane Glüge from ETH Zurich.
 She represents the European Chemical Society in Echa meetings that deal with the PFAS ban.
 Interview by Uta Neubauer in the Nachrichten aus der Chemie.
 (Access for members in the GDCh app at https://gdch.app/article/regulation-per-und-polyfluorierte-substanzen-4138463 )

-The GDCh Think Tank PFAS consists of representatives of GDCh structures from industry and university: GDCh Working Group Fluorochemistry (AG F), GDCh Divisions macromolecular chemistry (MC), environmental chemistry and ecotoxicology (U&Ö), Analytical Chemistry (AC), Young economic chemists (JuWiChem) from the Association for Chemistry and Economics.
-To comment
+The GDCh Think Tank PFAS, which developed the statement, consists of representatives of GDCh structures from industry and university: GDCh Working Group Fluorochemistry (AG F), GDCh Divisions for macromolecular chemistry (MC), Analytical Chemistry (AC), Young economic chemists (JuWiChem) from the Association for Chemistry and Economics.

 There is a lot of talk about PFAS (per- and polyfluorinated alkyl substances) at the moment.
 A possible ban on PFAS in the European Union is being discussed.
 In the September issue of Nachrichten aus der Chemie, two experts discuss a ban on PFAS.
 To the post.